yourbase/yb/docs/test acceleration/system-requirements.md

 # System requirements

-YourBase Test Acceleration library works seamlessly with the CI system of your choice and is agnostic to where you host your application—be it cloud, on-premise, or offline.
+YourBase Test Acceleration works seamlessly with the CI system of your choice and is agnostic to where you host your application—be it cloud, on-premise, or offline.

+---

 ## Supported version control tools
 The library can accelerate tests only for codebases that are version-controlled using [Git](https://git-scm.com/).